-Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will incur when living on campus.
+Azusa Pacific University fees and tuition is the sum billed to undergrads for one academic year, and does not include room and board.
 Having said that, most students end up spending below full tuition after getting financial aid along with other rate reductions.

 The subsequent table outlines the costs explained above for the 2016 - 2017 academic year.

 For more information, click Azusa Pacific Part Time Tuition & Fees.

 Are Tuition and Fees Going Up or Down?

 There has been a rise of 3.9% in Azusa Pacific University fees and tuition for out-of-state students in the past 5 years.
 Tuition expanded by 3.9% and fees expanded by 0.0%.
 This year, undergraduates should anticipate paying $37,540 if the growth keeps up.